rupam999/Social-Network/README.md

-# Social-Networking-Site using PHP and MySQL
+# Social Network using PHP and MySQL